ComReg has finalised its new online application facility for all Amateur Station licence applications.

 Please email licensing /at/ comreg.ie for all queries in relation to the above.

-In December 2015 ComReg published a Draft Radio spectrum Management Strategy 2016-2018.
+A reminder.
+ComReg in December 2015 published a Draft Radio Spectrum Management Strategy 2016-2018.
 The Society responded with a comprehensive submission to this draft and a summary of this was published in the March 2016 edition of Echo Ireland.

 IRTS will be producing a local band plans for these two bands in consultation with countries that have allocations at these frequencies and IARU.